-1. Jamaica has the Fastest People on Earth
+1. Jamaica Has the Fastest Runners on Earth

-1. They come from a genetic pool of Africans that are naturally athletic.
+- They come from a genetic pool of Africans that are naturally athletic*

-Furthermore, most Jamaican sprinters like Usain Bolt are from a rural section of Jamaica called Trelawny.
-It is not coincidental that this where the most yam is grown and consumed on the Island.
-Most of the sprinters are descendants of the maroons.
-A maroon is a free man/woman that escaped slavery.
+Furthermore, most Jamaican sprinters are from a rural section of Jamaica called Trelawny (Usain Bolt is one such example).
+It is no coincidence that this is where the most yams are grown and consumed on the island.

-The top three fastest men in the world are Jamaicans.
-We also have the fastest women too.
-This is an undisputed fact about Jamaica.
+The top three fastest men in the world are Jamaicans!

 2. Jamaica Produces the Most Music per Capita

 Jamaica is the undisputed authority for reggae music, but that is not the only form of music indigenous to the island.
 There is also ska, rocksteady, one drop, mento, Nyahbinghi, folk, drum and bass, soca, reggae-gospel, dub, festival, rubba-dub, roots reggae, calypso, and dancehall.
 Dancehall music is the most popular in Jamaica.

 There are also other types of music produced in Jamaica that are not native to the island, for example, pop, western, rock and roll, soul, hip-hop, jazz, rap, and R&B. And yes, there are Jamaicans who only produce rock and roll or country-western as a full-time career.